Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

-If you book through an agency the package generally includes all permits, transportation, accommodation, meals, guide, and porter.
+If you book through an agency, the package generally includes all permits, transportation, accommodation, meals, a guide, and a porter.
 However, one thing to note is that the packages do not include travel insurance, visa fees, and trekking equipment.
 The Annapurna Base Camp trek package will cost you around $600-$799.

 Here are some of the expenses you need to consider in detail:

-If you are in Kathmandu, to commence your Annapurna Base Camp trek you need to first go to Pokhara.
+If you are in Kathmandu, to commence your Annapurna Base Camp trek, you must first go to Pokhara.
 You have an option to either take a flight or a bus to Pokhara city.
 The flight usually costs between $90- $124 per person.

-Thus, if you are on a tight budget, we highly suggest you travel through buses during your travel to bring down the cost.
+Thus, if you are on a tight budget, we highly suggest you travel by bus during your travel to bring down the cost.

 You will find many accommodation options in the Thamel district and even near the airport in Kathmandu.
 You can opt to stay at a luxurious hotel, budget-friendly lodges, and even homestays and hostels in Kathmandu.